 This exploration is for all ages, as the colored smilies show.
-Map the ocean floor, identifying the major mountain ranges and rifts, learn about ocean currents and color a map of the prevailing currents on earth, make an ocean in a bottle craft, and then round it out with an ocean lapbook.
+Map the ocean floor, identifying the major mountain ranges and rifts, make an ocean-in-a-bottle craft, and then round it out with an ocean lapbook.
 You can learn about oceans with your whole family together!

 These ocean explorations pair with Unit 1-7 which is about oceans.
 Layers of Learning has hands-on experiments in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 Oceans cover three quarters of the surface of the earth and though they’ve been used heavily for trade and food sources since ancient times it is only recently that humans have begun to explore the ocean floor, life in the ocean, and how the currents across the whole globe affect weather, ocean life, coastlines, and shipping lanes.